-Well, believe it or not, people who have been to Sudan claim that it is the safest country in the whole of Africa and, as a friend of mine who has been to all the countries in the world said once, Sudan is home to the warmest and most hospitable people in the world.
+Well, believe it or not, people who have visited Sudan claim that this is one of the safest countries in Africa and, as a friend of mine who has been to all the countries in the world said once, Sudan is home to the warmest and most hospitable people in the world.

 Nowadays, the problem with Sudan is that there are some ongoing civil conflicts in some specific areas of the country.
 These conflicts are ethnic, have nothing to do with ISIS and occur in certain provinces, which means that they are very unlikely to affect other regions.